mtchang1/kpop/README.md

 kpop
 ====

-We are creating a simple BAP fan site using the web.py framework.
+This is a simple BAP (Korean boy band) fan site created with python using the web.py framework.

-Currently implementing three pages:

-    Home page -- Pictures of BAP members.
-Show stats on mouse over.
-    News page -- Latest news scraped from other websites About page -- About the website

 Frameworks/Libraries used: